falconmick/BlogSpritzer/README.md

 This is a simple tool for adding a Spritz reader to you blog/article based website.
 Currently it only supports blogger, but it could be (and will be) re-written to be less coupled to bloggers HTML markdown.

+## Demo
+A live demo is avaliable from my blog: http://www.mcrook.com/ Just click on Spritz this post!

 ## Why?

 After being shown Spritz by another work colleague I really wanted to add it to my blog.
 Initially I didn't have a developer sdk invite so I reverse engineered the Spritzlet bookmark bar tool to Spritz my blog.
 Unfortunately, due to Bloggers weird default HTML markdown I had to do allot of work in the Template and even after that it still didn't work 100%.